ouspg/trytls/doc/Klasila_Aleksi_Bach_Thesis/README.md

 Figure 2.
 Main ways for testing SSL in action.
 ![ways_to_test_ssl](pictures/ways_to_test_ssl.png)

 ### 2.6.
-Current testing approaches / State of the art [WIP]
+Current testing approaches / State of the art

+#### 2.6.1 Overview

 **Server**

 There are many tools for testing if a server is doing SSL securely.
 Using for example Wormly Web Server Tester one can get a good overview about the security of a URL.
 There are also tools for checking the certificate signing request like Symantec SSL Toolbox or OpenSSL provided tools.
 This is useful to do before asking CA to sign a certificate [3].
-There are many more tools but they are mostly outside of the main scope of this thesis.
+There are many more tools but they are mostly outside of the main scope of this thesis or at least out side of this overview.

 **Client**

 There are not so many tools for testing SSL support of different clients.
 There are of course some.
 For example BADSSL is a service by using of which one can manually test whether if a client code, library or a program performs SSL as wanted.
 QUALYS SSL LABS provides also some manual tests for the client.
 TryTLS backend is also for client side testing but can be used on the server side as well.

+#### 2.6.2 Tools and backends in more detail

+**BADSSL**

+Badssl [4] is one of the sites to which you can try to connect and manually figure out whether if something goes wrong when using the code at hand or not.
+The badssl-servers can also be downloaded onto a computer but the servers can not be shared with public easily.
+Badssl is meant for manual testing of security UI(user interface) in web clients [17] and is an unofficial Google product.

+**QUALYS SSL LABS**

+QUALYS SSL LABS [15] offers free of charge tests for browsers.
+They have many more projects going on.
+They also offer deep analysis of the configuration of any SSL web server on the public Internet and have documents, surveys and many different analysis tools for TLS/SSL testing [25].

+**WORMLY - FREE DIAGNOSTIC TOOLS**

+Tests and diagnostic tools for different kind of servers that support SSL.
+There are tools for i.a.
+HTTPS, FTPS, POP3 and HTTP and FTP servers [26].
+Wormly also offers services for monitoring app stack and sites.

+**SYMANTEC**

+Tools for creating certificate signing requests and cheking that they are formatted properly.
+They also sell certificates and other Cyber security related services and protection [27].

+**Others - Not all but many**

+* SSL Shopper: Quick tool for checking SSL servers [3].
+* GlobalSign SSL Check: Detailed tool for checking SSL servers [3].
+* COMODO SSL Analyzer: Quick scan for https url [3].
+* SSL Checker: SSL checker that can be set to remind 30 days before a certificate expires [3].
+* HowsMySSL: Tool for testing browsers TLS/SSL support/compatibility [3].
+* DigiCert: SSL certificate installation diagnostics tool and certificate management services among others[29].
+* SSLSmart: tool aimed at improving efficiency and reducing false positives during SSL testing [28].
+* SSL Checker: Tool for showing SSL certificate details [30]
+* CSR Decoder: Tool for verifying the details of a certificate [30]
+* SSL Finder: Tool for finding best match SSL product [30]

 ### 2.7.
 Problems with the current testing approaches

 The current tools that check whether if the client supports insecure configurations need at least mostly internet connection to work properly.
 The tools I am talking about are mostly internet sites.
-For example badssl [4] is one of these sites to which you can try to connect and manually figure out whether if something goes wrong when using the code at hand or not.
-The badssl-servers can also be downloaded onto a computer but the servers can not be shared with public easily.
-Badssl is meant for manual testing of security UI(user interface) in web clients [17] and is an unofficial Google product.
 There are also tools for checking Certificates.
 But most of the tools are not for checking whether if the client checks the certificates correctly or not [3].
 With badssl and TryTLS one can of course do just that.

 Most of the current approaches are also in a way more difficult to reconfigure for the needs of individuals.
 TryTLS tries to make the process on reconfiguration as easy as possible.
 Obviously as seen there are already tools that provide at least some sort of testing environment for SSL clients to test on but they are in one way or another different from the TryTLS backend and as it often times is with testing tools – There are newer too many of them.